peterjc/thapbi-pict/docs/worked_example/sample_summary.rst

 ``Site_1_sample_2`` etc. The alphabetic sort order problem again.

-As to the meaning of this list, those are the species identified - in some cases with a cavaet.
+As to the meaning of this list, those are the species identified - in some cases with a caveat.
 The file starts with a tiny explanation:

 .. code:: text